brenomfviana/set/README.md

 ## Description

-Set is an imperative programming language with a focus on mathematics teaching, therefore, is aimed at teachers and students.
+Set is an imperative programming language with focus on teaching mathematics, therefore, it is aimed at teachers and students.
 The language handles sets as one of the primitive types.

-This interpreter for this language is a project of the discipline of Programming Language, Concepts and Paradigms of the Information Technology course of the Federal University of Rio Grande do Norte (UFRN).

 ### About the interpreter

 The interpreter of the set programming language was a homework of the Concepts and Paradigms Programming Language course of the Federal University of Rio Grande do Norte (UFRN).
 The interpreter was developed using the Haskell language.
 We used Alex to generate the Haskell lexical analyzer for our language and we used the Parsec library to implement the parser and the interpreter.

+**Note**: One of the language's basic primitive type was not implemented due to time issues.

 #### Compiling